rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/51_managing-devices/device-manager-architecture.md

 Application communication is handled in diffrent channels.
 [Learn more](/5_deep-dives/53_networking-and-communication/) with a dedicated set of [features for ROS users](/5_deep-dives/53_networking-and-communication/534_ros-communication/)
 {{% /notice %}}

-### Remote Debugging
-The device manager lets you access a device remotely over a Wide Area Network (WAN) connection.
-You may open an interactive shell to the device through a web browser WebSSH, and send individual shell commands to be executed on the device.

 ### Remote Configuration
 Dynamic configurations allow you to  control a device or a